riyannode/arc-dcw-gateway-kit/README.md

 - the example uses process-lifetime in-memory stores and must be replaced with durable application persistence before production
 - Circle credentials and network contract addresses must be supplied through server-only configuration
-- PayLabs integration is intentionally not included in this standalone PR

 ## Provenance and license